If you can, you should just feed your horse forage. Pasture, hay, haylage, chaff, forage cubes.

 Add enough salt to get the sodium level to around 50% (the feed will contain some salt, so you don’t want to take this right up to 100%).
 And THEN, make sure your horse has access to free choice salt.
 You could use iodized salt in this case to give some iodine as well.

-Here is how my diet looks after making these adjustments:
+Here is how the diet looks after making these adjustments:

 Diet After Adjustments